dejesus2010/TempSprkShare/README.md

       PSQL Windows: http://www.postgresql.org/download/windows/

 Running SprkShare Locally:
-  - In the root directory of the cloned SprkShare project, install all project dependencies by executing the following command:

-    ```
-      $npm install
-    ```

-    After doing so, a folder called "node_modules" should appear in the current directory.
-The "node_modules" folder contains the packages outlined as dependencies in the package.json file.
-    "npm install" needs to be executed only when the project is cloned for the first time.
   - Start/Open PostgresSQL
     - Copy and paste other/Tables/TableCreation-1.1.sql into postgres
     - Copy and paste other/Tables/inserData.sql into postgres